ipatalas/vscode-postfix-ts/README.md

 ## Release Notes

+## 1.2.0
+- `Not` template can now negate different parts of the expression (selected from Quick Pick)
+- Fixed issue #4 - Console templates are no longer suggested on console expression itself
+- Fixed issue #5 - Already negated expressions can now be "un-negated" by using `not` template on them again

 ### 1.1.1

-Added support for postfix templates on unary expressions (ie. i++) Some fixes after adding basic tests
+- Added support for postfix templates on unary expressions (ie. i++)
+- Some fixes after adding basic tests

 ### 1.1.0

-Added console templates (PR from @jrieken, thanks!)
+- Added console templates (PR from @jrieken, thanks!)

 ### 1.0.0

-Initial release
+- Initial release